tago-io/analysis-example-bulkupload/README.md

 * Replace the Devices for the one you created.
 * Edit the Widget, enter User Control section and change the analysis to the analysis you imported.

 Now you can upload your CSV to the form.
-Here is a CSV example:
+Here is a [CSV example](https://raw.githubusercontent.com/tago-io/analysis-example-bulkupload/master/example.csv).

 ## How to Build the Analysis
 * Download this repository.